- MBA Real Estate Program

 Current real estate students as well as Paul Milstein Center for Real Estate staff members are happy to answer your questions about the MBA Real Estate Program, but please be aware that these contacts do not influence your chances of acceptance.
 Please check the admitted students’ website for details.

 Throughout the fall, the Admissions Office hosts the Spotlight On: Series — information panels or events to help prospective students learn more about the School’s offerings in specific academic areas or life at Columbia.
-Prospective students may wish to view the most recent real estate panel webinar from November 2015.
+Prospective students may wish to view the most recent real estate panel webinar.

 What is the MBA Real Estate Program at Columbia Business School?